Learn - Publishing a Budget

 |---|---|---|

-| No username | Username Required alert with Create Username button | Set a username, then publish |
+| No username | Username Required dialog with Create Username | Pick a username, then publish |

-| Not the owner | Access Level selector is read-only | Ask the owner to publish |
+| Not the owner | Edit Budget is disabled | Ask the owner |

-| Budget is in Shared mode | Public option hidden from the selector | Switch to Private first (revokes shares), then Public |
+| Budget is Shared | Public missing from the selector, Shared budgets cannot be made public. | Switch to Private first (co-owners must leave too) |

 Behind the scenes